Frequently Asked Questions

 Q. What is included in the playset?

-A. We individually design each playset together with you and your children.
-We have pictures of other playsets that we have done in the past to help you get some ideas as to what you might want to include in yours.
-Mostly, we ask your kids what they would like to have in their playset.
-This might include a theme you might want to have, such as a ship, or a truck or a castle, or a treehouse, etc., but would also include things like swings, a slide, steering wheel, benches, toybox/seat, etc.
+A. We individually design each playset or treehouse based on our discussion with you and your children.
+We have lots of pictures of playsets and treehouses that we have done in the past to help you get some ideas as to what you might want to include in yours.
+This might include a “theme” for your playset, such as a pirate ship, a monster truck, a fort, or a treehouse, but also include things like swings, a turbo slide, climbing wall, steering wheel, benches, toybox/seat, telescope, binoculars, and many more.

 Q. How long does it take to build?